mafifafm/pxt-microbit/docs/test/courses/csintro/coordinates/activity.md

 Pseudocode:

-* On button A pressed we'll use a loop to turn on a random set of LED lights on our micro:bit.
+* On button A pressed we'll use a loop to turn on a random set of LED lights on our Ragga.
 * Our display will have one LED lit for each column or x coordinate value from 0 through 4.

 ### Code button A